Atik07/musings/content/Good UX.md

 title: Does Good UX Make Us Worse at Solving Problems? published on: 28-01-2024
 ---
-Are you good at solving problems?
+What makes you good at solving problems?

 UX or user experience refers to a user’s perceptions and responses that result from the use of a system, product or service.
 Today's world is run by Apps managing various aspects of our lives, ranging from food to travel, shopping to banking.
 A 'good user experience' here, refers to the comfort and ease of use that a solution provides a user to their problem.